PatZdz/file-organizer/README.md

 - os i shutil

 ✅ What does it do?:
-- scans the ‘downloads’ folder
+- scans the "downloads" folder
 - checks the file extension
 - moves the file to a created or existing folder that matches the extension.